theRealAph/ScopeLocals/README.md

 ## Motivation

-In order to explain the motivation for scope locals, we'll first try to enumerate the ways that thread locals are used.
+In order to explain the motivation for scope locals, we'll first try to enumerate the ways that thread locals are used today.
 Later, in the "What works with scope locals" section, we'll discuss how well these uses are supported by scope locals.